DJrizzley/literature/novels/moby_dick.md

 Whale’s great Heidelburgh Tun is tapped.

-CHAPTER 78.
-Cistern and Buckets.
+# CHAPTER 78.
+Cistern and Buckets

 Nimble as a cat, Tashtego mounts aloft; and without altering his erect posture, runs straight out upon the overhanging mainyard-arm, to the